fumeapp/laranuxt/readme.md

 ```

 #### API
-The API class provides helper functions to easily retrieve, update, and remove data from your Laravel endpoints
+The API class provides helper functions to easily retrieve, update, and remove data from your Laravel endpoints.
+If you use and update [modeltyper](https://github.com/fumeapp/modeltyper) regularly you will always have completely typed results

 * To get a listing/index of data, use `$api.index`
 ```ts